Hope in the Heart CIC

 Hiroshima film maker Masaaki Tanabe was seven years old at the time of the bombing.
 He was evacuated to his grandmother's house only days before his opulent home, situated very close to the epicentre, was destroyed and his mother, father and baby brother killed.

-Soh Horie (aged five at the time of the bombing and possessing vivid memories despite that tender age) is a proud grandfather, cherry-tree tender, eco-campaigner and master carpenter.
-Soh has been attending English conversation lessons at the World Friendship Centre for a number of years, and when we met I was honoured to be the first person to whom he told his story in English.
+Soh Horie (aged five at the time of the bombing and possessing vivid memories from that tender age) is a proud grandfather, cherry-tree tender, eco-campaigner and master carpenter.
+Soh-san has been attending English conversation lessons at the World Friendship Centre for a number of years, and when we met I was honoured to be the first person to whom he told his story in English.

-With us is Michiko Yamane -World Friendship Centre Chairperson, and my Angel during my time in Hiroshima.
+Pictured with us is Michiko Yamane -World Friendship Centre Chairperson, and my friend, interpreter and guide and during my time in Hiroshima.

 Picture